Changes to Java Licensing

-Did you know the majority of PaperCut NG and PaperCut MF is written in Java as the underlying programming language?
+Did you know the majority of PaperCut MF and PaperCut NG is written in Java as the underlying programming language?

-On Windows, Mac, and Linux, PaperCut NG and MF come bundled with a specific version of Java that only the application will utilize.
-Each component of the PaperCut which can be installed or copied to a location other than the primary Application Server will also run this version of Java.
+On Windows, macOS, and Linux, PaperCut MF and NG come bundled with a specific version of Java that only the application will utilise.
+Each satellite component of PaperCut MF and NG which can be installed or copied to a location other than the primary Application Server will also run this version of Java.

-In the latest releases of PaperCut NG and MF, we have been using Java 8.
-Oracle (the wizards behind Java) have announced that they will be ending support for Java 8 at the beginning of 2019.
-In addition, Oracle have decided to no longer provide offer Java SE for free for commercial use.
+Until recently, PaperCut MF and NG had been using Java 8.
+Oracle (the wizards behind Java) announced that they would be ending support for Java 8 at the beginning of 2019.
+In addition, Oracle have decided to no longer provide Java SE free for commercial use.

-Here at PaperCut, we have made the decision to switch over to using OpenJDK 11.
-This upgrade is currently well under way by our Product Engineering team and we will be targeting a release for both PaperCut NG and PaperCut MF with this upgraded Java set for the 1st quarter of 2019.
+Here at PaperCut, we made the decision to switch over to using OpenJDK 11.
+This upgrade to the bundled Java is included in the version 19.0 release of both PaperCut MF and PaperCut NG, seeing wide release in April 2019.

-Making the switch over to OpenJDK ensures we can continue to use Java without any impact of licensing costs.
-This does mean we will not be using the commercial support from Oracle, however, this is not something we have had in the past so there is no change there.
+Making the switch over to OpenJDK ensured we could continue to use Java without any impact of licensing costs.
+This does mean we do not have access to commercial support from Oracle, but this is not something we have made use of in the past, so this is not a significant change in circumstance.

-Is this going to have an impact on my PaperCut license?
+Does this have an impact on my PaperCut MF or NG licence?

-There will be no impact to your PaperCut license.
-As we are switching over to OpenJDK, there is no cost impact and will therefore have no affect on your current PaperCut NG or MF license.
+There will be no impact to your licence.
+There is no cost impact in switching over to OpenJDK 11, and this therefore has no affect on your current PaperCut MF or NG licence.

 Keywords: java , upgrade , 2019 , OpenJDK , Java 8 , Java 11 , 32bit , 32-bit , 32 , x86 , client , release